guardian360/InfoSec-Agent/README.md

 The version of the software is set using a parameter given to the iscc command.
 The PowerShell scripts obtains the version information from the most recent git tag, as the tags indicate version numbers.

-To generate the installer yourself, without using the provided PowerShell script, you first need to build both the tray and reporting-page executables.
+To generate the installer yourself, without using the provided PowerShell script, you first need to build both the tray and reporting-page executables for production.
-There is a build.bat script provided to easily do this.
+There is a build-prod.bat script provided to easily do this.
+To build for production, first run `go generate` to generate the .syso file, required to add the icon and version information to the binary.
+After this you can build the executables with the `prod` build tag supplied.

 Then, run the following command from the root of the repository: